top of page

 Wilmer Allison (1904–1977) was born in San Antonio, Texas on December 8, 1904, one of two children of Dr. and Mrs. Wilmer L. Allison.
 His family moved to Fort Worth during his youth.
 He graduated from Fort Worth Central High School, where he was an outstanding amateur baseball player.
 He enrolled at the University of Texas in 1925.

 At the University of Texas, he began an internationally acclaimed career as a tennis player.
 Under coach Daniel A. Penick, he won the Southwest Conference and National Collegiate Athletic Association championships in 1927.
-Allison was ranked in the top 10 eight times by the USLTA, including number one rankings in 1934 and 1935.
-Allison and his doubles partner, John Van Ryn, teamed up to earn back to back Wimbledon doubles titles in 1929 and 1930.
+Allison was ranked in the top 10 eight times by the USLTA, including number-one rankings in 1934 and 1935.
+Allison and his doubles partner, John Van Ryn, teamed up to earn back-to-back Wimbledon doubles titles in 1929 and 1930.
 They remained a formidable Davis Cup team until 1935.

 Allison achieved the number-one ranking in the United States in 1934 and again in 1935 and won the United States National Open Championship in 1935 by defeating Sydney Wood for the title at Forest Hills, New York.
 Along with partner Van Ryn he claimed National Doubles in 1931 and 1935.
 Allison competed on behalf of the United States in Davis Cup competition from 1928 until 1937.
 He retired from full-time competition in 1937 after a serious injury to his lower abdomen.